mozilla-l10n/styleguides/docs/ur/README.md

 ```
 * **Localization**: Localization means that the translated text needs to be adapted to the to the local language, customs and localization standards.
 For example, in many cases you would need to use Urdu names rather than English
+* **Translation**: Translation is taking the meaning of a word from the source text and providing an equivalent text in the target language.
+* **Transliteration (Transliterate)**: Transliteration is converting the text from one script to another.
+It does not render meaning.
+This means changing only the source letters or characters into corresponding those of the target language.

 ```
 Example:- New York